Campus Safety & Security

 The GV Alert System is a multi-modal, mass communication system used to rapidly notify the Grand View campus community of emergencies, campus closures, and administrative information.
 GV Alert is capable of notifying message recipients of important information by phone, email, and text message.

-You may opt-out of one or more types of GV Alerts and/or communication methods by updating your personal information by clicking the image and providing your user name and password.
-(If you are already logged on to the campus network, simply go to MyView and select GVAlert.)
+You may manage the types of GV Alerts and the communication methods used if you are logged on to the campus network.
+In myGVU, under the About Me tool section, select View/Update GV Alert System Settings.
 Be sure to select “No” for the GV Alert types and communication methods for which you desire to opt-out.

 How to Opt Out of GV Alerts